-With regard to the process of managing IT risk, in addition to the indications contained in the Consolidated Risk Management Policy, the Group has adopted an Outsourcing Policy that sets out the decision-making process, minimum contract content, service levels, methods of control to be applied to outsourcers and internal information flows.
+With regard to the process of managing ICT risk, the Group has adopted an Outsourcing Policy that sets out the decision-making process, minimum contract content, service levels, methods of control to be applied to outsourcers and internal information flows.
 The policy in question also identifies the tasks and responsibilities of the company bodies and functions most involved in the various phases of the outsourcing process adopted by the Bank and, finally, assigns the internal contact person of the department to which the service outsourced service is attributable a central role in managing it.